Featured Projects

 Snowy Plover resting on sandy beach with scattered rocks.

-From 2021-2023, RPC supported habitat restoration for threatened snowy plovers at Gold Bluffs Beach by spreading cleaned oyster shells in dune areas.
-In 2023, the first successful snowy plover nest since 2004 fledged two young, marking a milestone for this conservation effort.
+RPC supports the snowy plover habitat enhancement project at Gold Bluffs Beach in Prairie Creek Redwoods State Park.
+By spreading cleaned oyster shells in restored dune habitats, this project creates ideal nesting and roosting areas.
+In 2023, the first successful snowy plover nest since 2004 hatched and fledged two young.
+This ongoing effort improves habitat for this threatened species.

 Close-up of a silverspot butterfly on a flower